Three of the five angels

 And we’d gather around the object – like archeologists re-constructing a dig.
 The ‘things” were so solid.
 They opened the wound of painful incomprehension of the loss of that life, the loss of that soul, the loss of our mother’s spirit.
 How could these things be here and she was not?

-The first day we were there, I cooked healthy food for us in the morning and at night.
+The first day, I cooked healthy meals.
 The second day, I bought four bags of salad.
-By Friday, I was driving through McDonalds to buy 15 hamburgers and 6 breakfast tacos to last us through the day.
-On Friday, when I got back from my fast-food run, the sisters began to point at me and laugh hysterically.
-The night before, we’d found several boxes of gummed stars and in an emotional meltdown began to paste them all over one another’s face while declaring ourselves to be queens and princesses.
-I was so tired I had gone to sleep with my face plastered and had unconsciously gone through the drive-in with my sixty-four year old face still plastered with gold, red and green stars.
+By Friday, I was driving through McDonald’s buying fifteen hamburgers and six breakfast tacos to get us through the day.
+When I walked back in, my sisters burst into hysterical laughter.
+The night before, in an emotional meltdown, we had pasted gold, green, and red gummed stars all over each other’s faces, crowning ourselves queens.
+I was so tired I had forgotten and gone through the drive-through with my sixty-four-year-old face still covered in stars.

-Mother and Daddy had lived decent lives, building a reputation as “old-timers” and members of the Methodist Church – farmer, mechanic and housewife – good solid people.
-And here we were, driving around with stars on our faces and breaking into cemeteries.
-It was the kind of thing we would laugh about until we hurt; then cry together as a wave of grief doubled us over.
+Mama and Daddy had lived steady, decent lives—old-timers, Methodists, farmer, mechanic and a housewife.
+And here we were, their grown daughters, driving around with glittering faces and breaking into cemeteries.
+We’d laugh until we hurt, then cry together as a wave of grief doubled us over.

-Mama had made me executrix of their will.
-I had told her several years before that I really didn’t want to do it because I was afraid that we’d all get into fights over their stuff.
-There really wasn’t any money or things that were worth anything – it was the sentimental value of things.
+There really wasn’t any money or anything that was worth anything; it was the sentimental value of things.
 But I knew us pretty well and knew we could go to war over something like a ring – like back in 1950 when Aunt Bertie went into the funeral home and took the wedding ring off of Grandmother Stokes finger – when everybody knew that Grandmother wanted Aunt Leona to have it.
 That caused a rift between the two sisters for years – with everybody taking sides.
 (We were on Aunt Leona’s side because Mother was.)
 Anyhow, they finally made up in later years.

 We were fifty, sixty and seventy-year old women who were newly orphaned.
 Even though we had lived so many years, we hadn’t lived them without that strong spirit in our center.
-But the years of raising us to love family – re-emerged in the days of that week and we somehow re-created our family – re-created it around us five girls rather than around mother and dad.
-And that’s how it worked until two years later when Mary died of cancer.
-By that time, we kind of knew what we had to do and once again, we picked ourselves up and formed the circle of family – a little bit smaller.
+But the years of raising us to love family – re-emerged in the days of that week, and we re-created the family around us five girls.

 Richard I and Lucy Mae Archer and their girls: Sarah, Elberta, Billie, Mary and Carol